-Unless the articles of association or a general meeting resolution foresees or resolves otherwise, half of the distributable profits of the financial year must be distributed to the shareholders/quota holders.
-Dividends cannot be distributed if they are necessary to cover losses or to comply with company reserves, mandatory by law and/or additionally provided for in the company's articles of association.
+Unless the articles of association or a general meeting resolution determines otherwise, half of the distributable profits of the financial year must be distributed to the shareholders/quota holders.
+Dividends cannot be distributed if necessary to cover losses or to comply with company reserves, mandatory by law and/or additional foreseen in the company's articles of association.

-Any advance on the dividends must be expressly provided for in the articles of association, and resolved by the management.
-An advance can only be paid in the second half of the financial year.
-In any case, any advance dividends are subject to a cap as they can't exceed half of the amount of dividends that would be distributable.
+Any advance on the dividends must be expressly foreseen in the articles of association, and furthermore resolved by the management, and it can only be paid in the second half of the financial year.
+In any case those advance on dividends are subject to a cap as they can't exceed half of the amount of dividends that would be distributable.

-Shareholder loans reimbursement depends on the contractual term (if any), otherwise they may be reimbursed at any time.
+Shareholders' loans reimbursement depends on the contractual term (if any), otherwise may be reimbursed at any time.

-Shareholder loans are subordinated loans in the case of company bankruptcy.
+The shareholders' loans are subordinated loans in case of company bankruptcy.

-The reimbursement of shareholders' supplementary contributions ("prestações suplementares") must be approved by a general meeting and may only occur if the financial situation of the company allows it, i.e., the company's equity cannot be/become less than the sum of the share capital and the legal reserve, and as long as the shareholder has paid his/her/its entry.
+Shareholders' supplementary contributions ("prestações suplementares") reimbursement must be approved by a general meeting and may only occur if the financial situation of the company allows it, i.e., the company's equity cannot be/become less than the sum of the share capital and the legal reserve, and as long as the shareholder has paid his/her/its entry.

-The supplementary contributions ("prestações suplementares") cannot be reimbursed after company bankruptcy has been declared.
+The supplementary contributions ("prestações suplementares") cannot be reimbursed after the company's bankruptcy has been declared.

-The reimbursement of shareholders' ancillary contributions ("prestações acessórias"), depend on the terms of the agreement and/or resolution.
+Shareholders' ancillary contributions ("prestações acessórias") reimbursement, depend on the terms of the agreement and/ or resolution.
 If nothing is foreseen regarding the reimbursement, it will be necessary to assess the nature of the contributions, i.e., if the contributions were executed as loans or supplementary contributions ("prestações suplementares").